PrithivRaaj/LearnPython/Strings in Python/README.md

  * safe_substitute(mapping, **kwds): The behavior of this method is similar to that of the substitute method but it doesn’t throw a KeyError if a key is missing, rather it returns a placeholder in the result string.

 The substitute() method raises a KeyError when a placeholder is not supplied in a dictionary or a keyword argument.
 For mail-merge style applications, user-supplied data may be incomplete and the safe_substitute() method may be more appropriate — it will leave placeholders unchanged if data is missing:

+# Printing the template String:

+The “template” attribute of the Template object can be used to return the template string.

+# Escaping $ Sign:

+The $$ can be used to escape $ and treat as part of the string.

+# The ${Identifier}:

+The ${Identifier} works similar to that of $Identifier.
+It comes in handy when valid identifier characters follow the placeholder but are not part of the placeholder.